ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     ```

 9. Use the helper script provided by IBM to create the following resources:
-    - ibm cloud API token that represents you and your permissions to use the IBM cloud
+    - ibm cloud API key that represents you and your permissions to use the IBM cloud
-    - kubernetes Secret resource holding the API token with the name `secret-ibm-cloud-operator` in the `default` namespace
+    - kubernetes Secret named `secret-ibm-cloud-operator` in the `default` namespace.
+This secret has data keys `api-key` and `region`.
+The operator will use this data to create the cloudant service instance.
     - kubernetes ConfigMap resource with the name `config-ibm-cloud-operator` in the `default` namespace to hold the region and resource group

     Copy curl command from the Requirements section not from the text below: